eric-cc-su/eric-cc-su.github.io/_posts/2015-06-01-state-of-the-website-june-2015.md

 * Blog posts are planned to include comment sections.
 The [Disqus](https://disqus.com/) service is currently being researched
 * The home page will include content about my work experience, projects and education
+* The website will be migrated to a custom domain
 * The blog landing page needs to be redesigned
+* A 404 page is needed
+* A sitemap should be produced